finbox-in/finbox-in.github.io/docs/session-flow/README.md

 This guide will help you integrate BankConnect in your application flow.

-Watch the video below then head towards the [Basics](/bank-connect/basics.html) section to understand the basic terms associated with BankConnect.
+Head towards the [Basics](/session-flow/basics.html) section to understand the basic terms associated with BankConnect.

 <!-- ## Understanding the Integration Flow
 The video below gives a brief overview of the BankConnect Integration flow: -->